 The gross margin easily defended the previous year's level in the 2011/2012 year under report.
-As a percentage of net sales, the gross profit remained unchanged at 36.6%.
+As a percentage of net sales, the gross profit remained unchanged at 37.4%.
 We managed to offset higher procurement prices with a slight rise in average retail prices, changes in our product mix, and positive currency items in our international procurement activities.

-Selling and store, pre-opening and administration expenses Selling and store expenses at the overall Group rose by 5.1% to \$867.8 million (2010/2011: \$825.5 million), and thus slightly less rapidly than sales.
-As a percentage of net sales, the store expense ratio decreased from 27.4% to 27.1%.
+Selling and store, pre-opening and administration expenses Selling and store expenses in the DIY store segment rose by 5.6% to $\notin 909.7$ million (2010/2011: $\notin 861.8$ million).
+As a percentage of net sales, the store expense ratio decreased slightly from 30.4% to 30.3%.
 This improvement in the ratio was largely due to savings generated in absolute terms with advertising expenses.
 Utility expenses also fell short of the previous year's figures.
 These were positively affected by the measures taken in the past to enhance energy efficiency at the HORNBACH DIY megastores with garden centers with the assistance of modern building control technologies and energy-saving lighting.
 Finally, our store expense ratio also benefited from the fact that rental expenses rose less markedly than sales.
 These positive items more than offset the disproportionate increase in personnel and operating expenses.

-Due to the higher pace of expansion, pre-opening expenses increased from $\[ \le 5.3 \]$ million to $\[ \le 6.4 \]$ million in the 2011/2012 financial year (please see Note 4).
+Due to the higher pace of expansion, pre-opening expenses increased from \notin 4.1 million to \notin 6.2 million in the 2011/2012 financial year (please see Note 4).
 Following two new store openings in the 2010/2011 financial year, operations began at three new HORNBACH locations in the year under report.
-The pre-opening expense ratio remained virtually unchanged at 0.2%.
+The pre-opening expense ratio rose from 0.1% to 0.2% as a result.

-Administration expenses grew by 9.0% to € 134.9 million in the year under report (2010/2011: € 123.7 million).
+Administration expenses grew by 14.6% to \notin 106.1 million in the year under report (2010/2011: \notin 92.5 million).
 This markedly disproportionate increase compared with sales was primarily due to important forward-looking projects in the Group's administrative departments.
-These projects, mostly relating to the HORNBACH-Baumarkt-AG subgroup, included developing and extending our online retail and tradesman service activities and further enhancing the professionalism of our group-wide human resources activities, an increasingly important factor in view of "employer branding" considerations.
-The administration expense ratio increased from 4.1% to 4.2% as a result.
+Among others, these included developing and extending our online retail and tradesman service activities and further enhancing the professionalism of our group-wide human resources activities, an increasingly important factor in view of "employer branding" considerations.
+The administration expense ratio increased from 3.3% to 3.5% as a result.